Continence care

 Here is a summary of some of the best ways you can support someone with a continence issue:

-• Don’t treat it as a taboo subject and consider the personality of the individual you are caring for.
-They will welcome your discretion, good humour, common sense and attempts to keep in mind their dignity.
+- Don’t treat it as a taboo subject.
+The person you're looking after will welcome your discretion, good humour, common sense and attempts to keep in mind their dignity.

 Watch our continence care and hygiene video